-We all know someone—and many of us are someone—who lives with one or more conditions like depression, schizophrenia, bipolar disorder, PTSD, postpartum depression or an eating disorder.
+Many people with a mental illness enjoy fulfilled, productive lives—but only with access to treatment.
 And yet, while our society has made greater strides to approach the subject openly and without shame, conversations about mental illness are still often taboo at worst and clouded by misinformation at best.

 So what can we—each of us, in our daily lives—do about it?